hasanhusseini/CSCI331_Group1_ResearchFQDFQTNTaxonomy/README.md

 ## Contents
 - `Notes`→ Individual notes from each member summarizing their contribution and key insights.
-- `Presentation` → MP4 recording of the whole presentation.
+- `Presentation` → MP4 recording of the whole presentation & PDF of the presentation.

 ## Submission
 Individual notes and presentation videos are located inside the respective folders.